 Patient Care

 The Duke Orthopaedic surgeons perform thousands of arthroplasty procedures annually to restore function and reduce pain.
-Duke is a nationally ranked leader and our patients benefit from our experience treating the most complex cases.
+Duke is a nationally ranked leader, and our patients benefit from our experience in treating the most complex cases.

 Research

-The research done in the Division of Adult Reconstruction includes finding novel diagnostic and treatment modalities in biofilm-related periprosthetic joint infections and clinical research focused on improving outcomes and care of joint replacement patients, allows our team to be on the cutting edge of hip and knee replacement and to evaluate the care they deliver as they strive for even better results for patients.
+The research done in the Adult Reconstruction Division includes finding novel diagnostic and treatment modalities in biofilm-related periprosthetic joint infections and clinical research focused on improving the outcomes and care of joint replacement patients.
+This allows our team to be on the cutting edge of hip and knee replacement and to evaluate the care they deliver as they strive for even better results for patients.

-The division remains dedicated to the central mission of Duke Orthopaedics, which is to eventually find the cure for arthritis.
-There will be a day where the treatment delivered will be a biological one and not reliant on metal, ceramic, and plastic.
+The division remains dedicated to Duke Orthopaedics's central mission, which is to eventually find a cure for arthritis.
+There will be a day when the treatment delivered will be biological and not reliant on metal, ceramic, and plastic.